mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 **Bitter lesson pilled**.
 There are no special handcrafted architectures, no recursion.
 Just a vanilla transformer, 4 layers, standard autoregression.

+**Quick Notes**:
+- My cost includes inference AND training.
+Most others on this chart are just inference costs (and yet I beat them - another bragging point xD)
+- One disclaimer, my results are on the public eval, while the chart is actually private eval.
+I admit, this is shady.
+But its a risky bet I'm making.
+I think my performance will be higher on private eval (which is unprecedented on ARC1).
+Reasons in appendix.
+- TRM has 7M parameters in the core network, but it trains a massive embedding table that has 100s of millions of parameters.
+A conservative estimate of total trainable parameters is then 300M+.
+Similar story for HRM.
+So while they perform better (~40%), they need to train 300M params to do so (hence take time)

 Oh btw, all this is early results.
 I haven't yet ran hyperparameter sweeps (expect them to push performance to 35%).
 I haven't tried scaling the model and data either (I haven't found a ceiling yet).
 I haven't done GPU level performance engineering (10x improvements on the table, maybe more).
 There are also a few obvious research ideas to tackle next.